figchutney/stripey/README.md

-# stripey
+# `stripey`

-A collection of scripts to help automate common manual tasks in Stripe
+A collection of scripts to help automate common manual tasks in Stripe.